fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## Is Long-term Job Satisfaction In Software Tied To Personal Development?

+That is a tricky question.
+For me, absolutely.
+However, we should consider that, although personal growth is at large a human desire, it may not always be the most important factor in a professional environment.
+I have on many occasions had conversations with developers who felt that their peers did not show enthusiasm for their ideas about better ways of doing work or new tech to use.
+I explained to them that although they may be right about how much better things would get if the peers changed their ideas of how to work, it is perhaps not something they are interested in.
+For people who are truly engaged and want to work at the bleeding edge, this seems to be pure blasphemy but let me try to play devils advocate.

+I am sure that if you think about it, you have several things that you could improve in your daily job.
+You could probably spend more time at the gym or read more books or buy better items for your home.
+If we follow this idea to it's end you will at some point, I hope, agree that although this is true, you are simply not interested in owning the best version of everything or working out so much that you can compete at a professional level and so on.
+In other words, you have a limit of how much energy you are willing to spend on an area of your life.
+Your coworkers are doing exactly the same thing.

+You may find the work you do to be something that your team should pour the most amount of energy in to so that you can be "the best" at it but for most people it is just a job.
+It is a means to make a living.
+Their energy is likely being spent on other things than trying to grow as a developer.
+Right or wrong, I think we can agree that the average worker is not trying to be the best at their job, they are simply trying as hard as they feel is appropriate to live comfortably.

+This can be a tough pill to swallow for the achievers of the world.
+You may find that you want to push things to be better but the people around you don't really care about the work as much as you.
+This doesn't mean that they don't grow as people.
+It just means that they are putting their energy somewhere else.
+You may wish that they would put it in to their work but it will save you a lot of frustration if you can determine if there is a chance for that to happen or if you should look to spend more time with people who do put a lot of energy in to growing within the work they do.

 ## Should You Consider Scalability For Resume Projects?

 ## In Top Companies, Would You Still Understand Tech Under The Hood?